 - If at all possible, never carry large sums of money.
 If you must do so, do not carry all of it in your wallet or purse.

-- Protect your credit cards and transit passes as you would cash.
-Do not carry any credit cards, cash, or transit passes you will not use.
+- Protect your credit cards and Clipper Card as you would cash.
+Do not carry any credit cards, cash, or Clipper Card(s) you will not use on your trip.

-- If you are verbally harassed or pickpicketed, IMMEDIATELY alert the operator of the bus or light rail operator or conductor by screaming or talking loudly.
+- If you are verbally harassed or had your pocket “picked” by a robber, IMMEDIATELY alert the operator of the bus or light rail operator or conductor by screaming or talking loudly.
 On light rail cars, use the intercom button next to each door to alert the operator.
 Alert the light rail operator if you observe suspicious people or incidents aboard light rail.
+Notifying the bus operator or light rail operator allows them to intervene in the situation, and if necessary, have law enforcement intervene.

 - If you are ever held at knife point or gun point, cooperate with the attacker – even if it means giving up your valuables.
 Nothing is more valuable than your life.
-Try to get his/her/their description and where/when the attack happened, and notify the authorities in a safe location as soon as possible.
+Try to get his/her/their description and where/when the attack happened, and notify law enforcement in a safe location as soon as possible.

 Security Tips When Commuting By Bicycle